Halloween (2007 film): Production

-On June 4, 2006, Dimension announced that Rob Zombie, director of House of 1000 Corpses and The Devil's Rejects, would be creating the next installment in the Halloween film series.
+On June 4, 2006, Dimension Films announced that Rob Zombie would be creating the next installment in the Halloween film series, which was to be a remake of the original film.
 The plan was for Zombie to hold many positions in the production; he would write, direct, produce, and serve as music supervisor.
 Bob Weinstein approached him about making the film.
 Zombie, who was a fan of the original Halloween, jumped at the chance to make a Halloween film for Dimension Studios.
 Before Dimension went public with the news, Zombie felt obligated to inform Carpenter, out of respect, of the plans to remake his film.
 Carpenter's request was for Zombie to "make it his own".
 During a June 16, 2006, interview, Zombie announced that his film would combine the elements of prequel and remake with the original concept, and insisted that there would be considerable original content in the new film as opposed to mere rehashed material.
 The BBC reported that the new film would disregard the numerous sequels that followed Halloween.

 Zombie's intention was to reinvent Michael Myers because he felt the character, along with Freddy Krueger, Jason Voorhees, and Pinhead, had become more familiar to audiences, and as a result, less scary.
 The idea behind the new film was to delve deeper into Michael's backstory and add "new life" to the character.
 Michael's mask would be given its own story to provide an explanation as to why he wears it, instead of having the character simply steal a random mask from a hardware store as in the original film.
 Zombie explained that he wanted Michael to be true to what a psychopath really is, and wanted the mask to be a way for Michael to hide.
 He also wanted the young Michael to have charisma, which would be projected onto the adult Michael.
 In addition, he decided that Michael's motives for returning to Haddonfield would be more ambiguous, explaining, "[W]as he trying to kill Laurie, or just find her because he loves her?"
 Michael speaks as a child during the beginning of the film, but while in Smith's Grove he stops talking completely.
 Zombie originally planned to have the adult Michael speak to Laurie in the film's finale, simply saying his childhood nickname for her, "Boo".
 Zombie explained that this version was not used because he was afraid having the character talk at that point would demystify him too much, and because the act of Michael handing Laurie the photograph of them together was enough.